History of Generative AI: A Brief Overview

 The AI Winters and Their Consequences

 The journey of AI has not been smooth.
 The field has had its ups and downs, known as AI winters, where the enthusiasm and investment in AI research has waned due to unmet expectations and the complexity of the goals.
+One major challenge during these periods was the limited ability of early AI systems to process data efficiently, which hindered their performance and practical applications.

 These winters were short but had a big impact on the funding and progress of generative AI.